bogadrian/gatsby-final/src/posts/deep-linking-reactnative-expo.md

 Please note the '/+/' syntax after the Expo URL and your route and/or query params!

-Please make sure you read the Linking section in Expo docs and you set a "scheme" in your app.json for the time your app will be a stand alone app deployed to Google Play or Apple Play!
+Please make sure you read the Linking section in Expo docs and you set a "scheme" in your app.json for the time your app will be a stand alone app deployed to Google Play or Apple!

 As you may see, it is a piece of cake and there are roughly 20 lines of code.